cdapio/cdap/cdap-docs/application-templates/source/etl/custom.rst

 Creating Custom ETL Plugins
 ===========================

-CDAP provides for the creation of custom ETL plugins for batch/realtime sources/sinks and transformations to extend the existing ``ETLBatch`` and ``ETLRealtime`` application templates.
+CDAP provides for the creation of custom ETL plugins for batch/real time sources/sinks and transformations to extend the existing ``ETLBatch`` and ``ETLRealtime`` application templates.

 To make a custom plugin available to one of the application templates (and thus available